At C4K, we offer two types of mentoring:

-Prior to becoming a C4K member, youth complete an application and attend an orientation session with a parent (or their guardian, adult family member, or adult family friend).
-During orientation, members are introduced to the Clubhouse and Mentoring Studio and meet C4K staff members.
-The information we get from members and parents in person so we can get to know you, which helps us make the best match with a mentor.
+Prior to becoming a C4K member, youth complete an application and tour C4K with a parent (or their guardian, adult family member, or adult family friend).
+During the initial visit, members are introduced to the Clubhouse and Mentoring Studio and meet C4K staff members.
+We love to meet with new members and parents in person so we can get to know you, which helps us make the best match with a mentor.

-During new member Orientation, parents are introduced to our program cycle, discuss the ways parents can best support their children in the program, and gain an understanding of the benefits of C4K’s programs.
 C4K staff asks for ongoing parent feedback on our program.
 We encourage parents to visit C4K and see the amazing work members are doing in our design studios.
 Please contact C4K to schedule a tour, or pop in between 3:30pm and 7:30pm, Monday to Friday.
 Our phone number is: 434-817-1121.

 All new youth members of C4K have the opportunity to develop a positive relationship with a caring adult community volunteer, through weekly, hour-long, sessions over 36 to 40 weeks (about one year).
 Learning partners spend their time engaging in hands-on activities, learning new skills, exploring software applications, and producing projects that have meaning and relevance in their lives.
 Each pair’s projects represent an investment of time and effort together and result in the demonstration of mastery of new skills.

 Members benefit from our mentoring program in many ways: